SimpleNexus/notabee/README.md

 - Adding the "Source" field was really fun, and used a couple of things I learned/re-learned from the last part of the previous section.
 I actually think this part was easier!
 - Ooh, some pure front-end stuff!
 I'm excited about that.
 I wonder if applicants will take the time to learn which Vuetify classes to use, or if they'll use custom CSS?
 - This section took me about 20 minutes.
 No big roadblocks or hiccups :)

+### Feeling 💯
+- I'm not a Docker wizard, so I'm going to pass on this one for now :) but I too will be very impressed if an applicant completes this part.
+Very cool opportunity for DevOps/CI/CD gurus to strut their stuff.